Hidden History in plain sight – unseen Venice

 A private tour can start at a time and place of your choosing, and we can concentrate on whatever subjects you want.

-You can use this link to book an private tour directly in my calendar.
-You get a confirmation email, and I’m notified when you click the confirmation link in that email.
+You can use this link to book a private tour directly in my calendar.
+You’ll get a confirmation email, and I will be notified immediately when you click the link in that email.

 Meeting place and time